Everything You Need to Know About Olive Oil

 Pairing Olive Oil with Dishes

 Olive oil is widely used in various cuisines due to its ability to pair well with a range of dishes and flavors.
 For example, in Mediterranean and Italian cuisines, olive oil is often used in salad dressings, as a finishing drizzle over roasted vegetables, pasta, or pizza, and as a key component in dipping sauces for bread.
+Extra virgin olive oil is frequently chosen as a finishing oil to enhance the flavor, color, and texture of dishes.
 Its rich flavor enhances Mediterranean dishes, such as hummus, bruschetta, and baba ghanoush.
+High-quality extra virgin olive oils are also prized as tasting oils for their unique taste and complex flavor profiles, offering a distinct culinary experience.

 In Middle Eastern cuisine, olive oil is often used for sautéing and drizzling over dishes like tabbouleh or couscous.
 Its mild flavor complements the bold spices commonly found in these dishes.
 The same versatility allows for olive oil to be used in dressings or sauces in any part of the world, proving that it can be paired beautifully with just about any type of cuisine.